Fast track process non-EU nationals

 The Netherlands welcomes international talent; truly valuing their input and impact on Dutch society and industry.
 Recognising that this global expertise is needed to further strengthen the Dutch economic, cultural, and research fields as well as promoting the Netherlands’ profitable investment climate, Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Authority) offers a unique fast-tracked registration process.
 This enables these applicants to move through the immigration and registration procedures via specialised accelerated channels.

-Expat Centre Maastricht Region is equipped to offer start-ups, established employers and research centres this fast-tracked way of arranging residence and work permits as well as municipal registration for international talent from non-EU/EEA areas who are relocating to the Netherlands along with their family members.
+Expat Centre Maastricht Region, Gemeente Maastricht and the Immigratie- en Naturalisatiedienst – IND (Immigration and Naturalisation Service) have initiated a pilot from January 2020 to provide fast tracked registration procedures and immigration service provisions for international talent from non-EU/EEA areas who are relocating to the Maastricht Region along with their family members.
 To be eligible for a fast track registration the applicant’s employer must be an IND erkend referent (IND recognised sponsor).

 Regular non-EU processes